-Rodney Scott already had a loyal following at his first whole hog barbecue joint up the coast in Hemingway, but the 2017 opening of his Charleston location has introduced thousands more fans into his pig pen.
-Scott smokes whole hogs overnight over chopped wood, and you can smell the restaurant blocks before reaching its Upper King Street location.
-The meat is chopped and served in a sandwich with one side or as a platter with two sides.
+Rodney Scott already had a loyal following at his family’s first whole hog barbecue joint up the coast in Hemingway, but the 2017 opening of his Charleston location has introduced thousands more fans into his pig pen.
+Scott smokes whole hogs overnight over chopped wood coals that Rodney makes from chopped wood, and you can smell the restaurant blocks before reaching its Upper King Street location.
+The meat is chopped pulled and served in a sandwich with one side or as a platter with two sides.
 Scott also takes serious pride with his scratch-made sides, including hush puppies, cole slaw, baked beans, mac and cheese, greens and a veggie of the day.
 Other options include spare ribs, pit-smoked chicken, a rib-eye sandwich and catfish for those who don’t do ’cue.

 Perhaps no other restaurant — in Charleston or all of the South — has furthered the cause of Southern fare more than Husk.
 The menu showcases local and regional ingredients, farmers, fishermen and other suppliers, with dishes like their glazed pig ear lettuce wraps.
 Though offerings change twice a day, dishes like the wraps, shrimp and grits, fried chicken and skillet cornbread with Benton’s bacon crumbles rarely leave the list.
 With locations in Nashville, Greenville and Savannah, Husk is sharing Southern bounty throughout the region.

 Go to: Husk Restaurant